nadia-solution-tracker/third-milestone-project/README.md

 - Tested for cooking time and preparation time modal time picker pop ups.

 **Delete recipe(deleterecipe.html)**–*"Test PASS"*
-- Tested the delete button on the user recipe page,clicking the delete button deletes the recipe from the database.
+- Tested the delete button on the user recipe page,clicking the delete button opens a popup to confirm delete of recipe from the database.

 **View recipe(viewrecipe.html)**–*"Test PASS"*
 - Tested all the links and button that direct me to viewing a particular recipe.
 Link are found on the navigation menu, Buttons are found on the Home page and in individual cards displaying the recipe peek
-- Viewed property gets incremented when a page is viewed and this is tested as the value gets reflected on the recipe page
+- Number of views gets incremented when a page is viewed and this is tested as the value gets reflected on the recipe page
 - Tested the "like" button by clicking the thumbs up increments the total number of likes on that particular recipe
 - Tested that when a user logins in he/she is not able to like his/her own recipe.However user is given the option to like other registered user recipes